-- (2) Bell was recognized as one of "Canada's Top 100 Employers" in years 2016 to 2023 by Canada's Top Employers, an editorial competition organized by Mediacorp Canada Inc., a publisher of employment periodicals.
+- (1) Wi-Fi pods have been included in the scope starting in 2021. - (2) Bell was recognized as one of "Canada's Top 100 Employers" in years 2016 to 2023 by Canada's Top Employers, an editorial competition organized by Mediacorp Canada Inc., a publisher of employment periodicals.
 Winners are evaluated and selected based on their industry leadership in offering exceptional workplaces for their employees.
-Employers are compared to others in their field to determine which offers the most programs. - Bell was recognized as one of "Canada's Best Diversity Employers" in years 2017 to 2022 by Canada's Top 100 Employers.
-Winners are selected based on successful diversity initiatives in a variety of areas, when compared to other employers in the same field. - other employers in the same field.

-(4) Bell was recognized as one of "Canada's Top Employers for Young People" in years 2018 to 2022 by Canada's Top 100 Employers.
-Winners are evaluated and selected based on the programs offered to attract and retain young employees, when compared to other employers in the same field.

-(5) Bell was recognized as one of "Canada's Top Family-Friendly Employers" in years 2020 to 2022 by Canada's Top 100 Employers.
+Employers are compared to others in their field to determine which offers the most progressive and forward-thinking programs. - (3) Bell was recognized as one of "Canada's Best Diversity Employers" in years 2017 to 2022 by Canada's Top 100 Employers.
+Winners are selected based on successful diversity initiatives in a variety of areas, when compared to other employers in the same field. - (4) Bell was recognized as one of "Canada's Top Employers for Young People" in years 2018 to 2022 by Canada's Top 100 Employers.
+Winners are evaluated and selected based on the programs offered to attract and retain young employees, when compared to other employers in the same field. - (5) Bell was recognized as one of "Canada's Top Family-Friendly Employers" in years 2020 to 2022 by Canada's Top 100 Employers.
 Winners are evaluated and selected based on the programs and initiatives offered to help employees balance work and family commitments, when compared to other employers in the same field. - (6) Bell was recognized as one of "Canada's Greenest Employers" in years 2017 to 2022 by Canada's Top 100 Employers.
-Winners are evaluated and selected based on the development of sustainability initiatives and environmental leadership, when compared to other employers in the same field. - Bell was recognized as one of "Montréal's Top Employers" in years 2013 to 2023 by Canada's Top Employers.
-Winners are evaluated and selected based on progressive and forward-thinking programs offered in a variety of areas, when compared to other organizations in the same field.
-Bell was recognized in 2021, 2022 and 2023 as one of Canada's Future Workforce Top Employers Computer Science by Brainstorm Strategy Group Inc., a Canadian provider of advice, insights and professional development to employers, universities and colleges.
-The most recent ranking was based on a survey conducted among more than 20,000 current Canadian university and college students. - BCE INC. ANNUAL FINANCIAL REPORT 2022
+Winners are evaluated and selected based on the development of sustainability initiatives and environmental leadership, when compared to other employers in the same field. - (7) Bell was recognized as one of "Montréal's Top Employers" in years 2013 to 2023 by Canada's Top Employers.
+Winners are evaluated and selected based on progressive and forward-thinking programs offered in a variety of areas, when compared to other organizations in the same field. - (8) Bell was recognized in 2021, 2022 and 2023 as one of Canada's Future Workforce Top Employers Computer Science by Brainstorm Strategy Group Inc., a Canadian provider of advice, insights and professional development to employers, universities and colleges.
+The most recent ranking was based on a survey conducted among more than 20,000 current Canadian university and college students.